 Fellows are required to participate in meaningful research during the 36 months of fellowship training.
 Scholarly activity is expected and a scholarly work product must be produced during the course of training.
 The work product will be submitted to the ABP in order to qualify to take the Pediatric Gastroenterology certification examination.

-Fellows will participate in the common curriculum for all Children's Mercy fellows which include a year-long biostatistics course that occurs monthly during the first year of training.
+Fellows will participate in the common curriculum for all Children's Mercy fellows.
 Fellows receive additional training in the IRB process and library resources, including database searching skills and evidence-based medicine resources, and manuscript preparation.
-In addition, fellows are required to participate in a longitudinal grant writing course.
+In addition, fellows are required to participate in a longitudinal grant writing course during their first year of fellowship.
 After completion of the course, fellows will complete a grant application for internally funded research.
+During their second year of fellowship, fellows will participate in a continuous quality improvement course to establish a quality improvement project.
+Finally, fellows are encouraged to present their research at academic conferences with GME educational funds available for support.